-Distribution: Widely distributed throughout Washington; Alaska south to northern California, east to Alberta and Colorado.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east to Northwest Territory, Alberta, and the Rocky Mountain States.

 Conservation Status: Not of concern